Skip to content

 Is it generic or tailored training?

 Tailored.
-We use your own processes and real examples, not a standard syllabus.
+We start from your own processes and real examples, not a standard syllabus: every session is prepared with your material.

 Can we do it without a clear project?